 Existing major infrastructure schemes, including Thames Tideway, HS2 and Hinckley Point, are also forecast to lift civil engineering output over the forecast period.
-Although the contribution and timing of HS2 will be determined by the final outcome of the Oakervee Review.
+Although the contribution and timing of HS2 will be determined by the final outcome of the Oakervee Review, initial leaks have pointed to a likely go-ahead.
 The £1.4 billion Stonehenge Tunnel is currently scheduled to start in 2021, but important planning and contracting hurdles have yet to be cleared.